 The program used to edit images can cause frustration too, such as the images created by certain media devices.
 For example, DJI Mavic Pro drone images can be 3992 x 2242, 4000 x 3000, 5472 x 3648, to name a few, but change by every setting changed on these media devices.
 These image sizes are not offered for direct import on any Facebook Ad.
 So if this media is used, some editing will need to happen for the media to be properly utilized.

 As easy as it is to get flustered by the process, have faith, don’t get overwhelmed and let the original ideas of the ad get lost in pre-ad creation and Facebook cropping.

 Thanks to your friends at Global Reach, this process is about to get a whole lot easier!
 The experts at Global Reach will soon be releasing a series of video blogs on different ad sizes and how to create the right image size and ratio to help eliminate the irritation of media loss.

-In the first series, we’ll examine the Facebook Feed design recommendations that can be found on Facebook’s Ad Guide.
-Again don’t let the different ad sizes, ad placement locations or ratios intimidate you.
+In this first series, we’ll examine the Facebook Feed design recommendations that can be found on Facebook’s Ad Guide.
 By the time you watch our short video and follow these easy steps, you will be taking advantage of one of the largest marketing audiences available to you with the media you intended to use.